randomerz/SFML-Pong/README.md

 ![Image](pong.gif?raw=true "Game play")

 I made this version of Pong using C++ and SFML.
 It includes the use of a simple AI to play against, dynamic paddle hits to redirect the ball, sprites, textures, and fonts.

+In order to run, clone the project and run `./Pong_build/Pong`